 The Hotel and Tourism Industry - all about business

-In 1987, the school re-opened its doors.
-The new building was designed to accommodate more students and with greater purpose-built facilities for vocational training.
-The school made an agreement with the Swiss Hoteliers Association (which lasted till 2005) enabling them to officially offer the SHA diploma, and Les Roches was put firmly on the hospitality education map.
+The new building was designed to accommodate more students and incorporated purpose-built facilities for vocational training.
+That year, the school made an agreement with the Swiss Hoteliers Association (SHA) to offer the SHA diploma, which put Les Roches firmly on the hospitality education map.

 How does a school of 1200+ integrate into a village of 350 inhabitants?

-Today, villagers of Bluche are invited to Les Roches Culture Nights, where they can experience international cuisine and cultural celebrations.
-The school collaborates closely with civil authorities such as the town council and the police and ensures all students understand how to live in Switzerland and respect Swiss laws and the way of life.
+Today, villagers of Bluche are invited to Les Roches Culture Nights, where they can experience international cuisine and celebrations.
+The school collaborates closely with civil authorities such as the town council and the police and ensures all students understand how to live in Switzerland and respect Swiss laws and way of life.

 The importance of accreditation